mrKrabsmr/drf-api-isu/README.md

 Ease of use is created by docker-compose.
 The api uses for its work:
 - PostgreSQL (for data storage)
--Elasticsearch (for full-text search)
+- Elasticsearch (for full-text search)
--Redis (as a broker and for hash storage)
+- Redis (as a broker and for hash storage)
--Celery
+- Celery
 Flower and Redisinsight are also used for data analytics